 Improved levels of service

 You may have been unhappy with your previous invoice financier, not only because of the restrictions they imposed, but perhaps for poor levels of service and the fact that they weren’t proactive in reviewing your old facility.
 When approaching a new lender, you’ll be more aware of their level of involvement, and whether they’re interested in ensuring their client’s ongoing needs are fully met.

 All factors and invoice discounters essentially offer the same basic facility – the use of your sales ledger to borrow money.
 How they apply their own in-house policies, how flexible they are, and whether they continue to deliver on the agreement, is what needs to be considered.

 For more information on invoice finance and the potential restrictions that could be imposed by a lender, call one of our experts at Real Business Rescue.
 We have contacts with alternative lenders around the UK, and can assist in identifying and negotiating the best deal.
-With over 50 offices nationwide, we also offer free same-day consultations.
+With 72 offices across the UK, you’re never far away from expert and confidential advice.

 14th February 2019